What Is the W Pattern, and How Can You Trade It?

 FXOpen

-What Is a Double Bottom Pattern?
+What Is a Double Bottom Chart Pattern?

-How to Trade a Double Bottom Pattern
+How to Trade a Double Bottom Breakout

-The idea behind the double bottom pattern is to enter a market on the breakout of a neckline, a line drawn through a peak between two bottoms.
+The idea behind the double bottom is to enter a market on the breakout of a neckline, a line drawn through a peak between two bottoms.
 The same idea applies to many patterns, including double top, triple top, triple bottom, head and shoulders, inverse head and shoulders, and Quasimodo.

 Entry

 A trader can open a position as soon as the price rises above the neckline.
-In this case, the risks are enormous because the price often retests the breakout level, like in flag, triangle, and wedge setups.
+In this case, the risks are high because the price often retests the breakout level, like in flag, triangle, and wedge setups.

 Take Profit